facundoolano/google-play-scraper/README.md

   'panda pop for free' ]
 ```
 ### reviews
 Retrieves a page of reviews for a specific application.

+Note that this method returns reviews in a specific language (english by default), so you need to try different languages to get more reviews.
+Also, the counter displayed in the Google Play page refers to the total number of 1-5 stars ratings the application has, not the written reviews count.
+So if the app has 100k ratings, don't expect to get 100k reviews by using this method.

 Options:

 * `appId`: Unique application id for Google Play. (e.g. id=com.mojang.minecraftpe maps to Minecraft: Pocket Edition game).
 * `lang` (optional, defaults to `'en'`): the two letter language code in which to fetch the reviews.